wilsonte-umich/wilsonte-umich.github.io/content/_projects/SCSAP.md

 #### Overview

-The Single Cell Spatial Analysis Program (SCSAP) seeks to develop the University of Michigan into a recognized leader in applying high-resolution spatially-resolved multi‑omic analysis within individual cells and in cells within tissues to drive next-generation solutions in biology and human health.
-We will achieve this goal by:
+The Single Cell Spatial Analysis Program (SCSAP) works to develop the University of Michigan into a recognized leader in applying high-resolution spatially-resolved multi‑omic analysis within individual cells and in cells within tissues to drive next-generation solutions in biology and human health.
+We achieve this goal by:

 - recruiting faculty experts to Michigan across the spatial analysis domains of technology development, data analysis and biological application
 - empowering Michigan researchers to use leading edge spatial technologies by supporting wet and dry lab core services